17 Probiotic Pairings That Double Your Weight Loss

 The Prebiotic: Konjac- Miracle Noodle Base

 Miracle Noodles, also known as Skinny Noodles, are made out of konjac: a prebiotic and dieter’s BFF.
 These noodles are a mere 20 calories per serving and are a great alternative for those trying to lose 10 pounds without feeling deprived.
 The downside: The noodles are practically taste-free.
 But they will soak up your dressing of choice.
-Opt for probiotic green peas, which are rich in strains of Leuconostoc mesenteroides, said to stimulate your immune system: your first line of defense against bad bugs and toxins.
+Opt for probiotic green peas, which are rich in strains of Leuconostoc mesenteroides.
+A Journal of Agricultural Food Chemistry study found that this strain stimulates your immune system: your first line of defense against bad bugs and toxins.
 And mix in a soft cheese created by fermentation, like goat cheese, filled with beneficial bacteria leading only to a delicious, guilt-free super.

 Kombucha and Oatmeal